- How to determine if you have drainage issues

 If your lawn is looking a little uneven, and there are one too many dips where it could pose a bit of a danger when people walk on it.
 Or perhaps you just want to get your sloping garden all on the same eye-line.
 Well, let’s learn how to level a lawn.

 Yes, it may take a little time and patience, but it will all be worth it when you gaze out upon your perfect grassed area each day!

-Before you begin, it’s always a good idea to gauge the size of your task by thoroughly checking your yard to determine how much levelling you’ll need and if there are drainage problems.
+Before you begin, it’s always a good idea to gauge the size of your task by thoroughly checking your yard to determine how much leveling you’ll need and if there are drainage problems.
 The reason being that uneven ground is often a result of a drainage issue or damage to water pipes.

 How to determine if you have drainage issues

 If you are noticing a lot of low spots in your lawn, especially around any water pipes, you’ll want to have it assessed by a professional drainage system plumber.
-If they determine you do in fact have a drainage issue, you’ll need to re-grade the lawn along with levelling it, so your surface slopes away from the property.
+If they determine you do in fact have a drainage issue, you’ll need to re-grade the lawn along with leveling it, so your surface slopes away from the property.
 This helps to avoid flooding.
 Another option can be the installation of an underground drainage system with gravel or flexible drainpipes.

 It is important to note that drainage may not be the only cause of bumps and hollows in your lawn.
-Over time, simple wear and tear, drought and a range of other issues will disrupt the level of your lawn.
+Over time, simple wear and tear, drought, and a range of other issues will disrupt the level of your lawn.

-How to level a lawn
+How to level a sloping lawn

 The best time of year to level your lawn is in spring, as it is the time when grass seeds flourish.
 There is sufficient moisture in the soil, and it will make for a far easier (and more successful) process.